KintoXYZ/react-sdk-sample/README.md

 ## Prerequisites

-Before using the sample app, ensure you have completed the following steps:
+Before using the sample app, ensure you have a **Kinto Wallet**.

-**Kinto Wallet**: In order to test the sample app, you need to have a Kinto account.
 Create an account by visiting [Kinto Onboarding](https://engen.kinto.xyz/onboarding).

 ## Installation